 -Stacey Savage is President of the New Hampshire Emergency Nurses Association

 Getting hired in the field of nursing is as much about meeting your career goals as it is about the employer filling open positions.
 If you take the job just because it was offered to you, you may be unhappy.
 Take every opportunity you can to work in as many different fields of nursing as possible while you are a student.
 Getting to experience what each work environment is really like is critical to determining where your particular skill set as a nurse will be best utilized.
-Don’t be afraid to work as a nursing aid, EMT, lab assistant, or at some other health related job while you are in nursing school.
-Confidence is important but remember you are still a novice and joining a facility that has a nurse internship for new grads will increase the likelihood that you will have a good first work experience and will stay in nursing long term.
+Don’t be afraid to work as a nursing aide, EMT, lab assistant, or at some other health-related job while you are in nursing school.
+Confidence is important but remember, you are still a novice and joining a facility that has a nurse internship for new grads will increase the likelihood that you will have a good first work experience and will stay in nursing long term.
 Working on a med-surg unit these days is like working in the ICU of 20 years ago, so don’t look down your nose at floor positions.
 The nurses on the floors have to have to have great organizational skills, be clinical experts, and be able to engage families in the healthcare process so that the 1-2 days you have to prepare a patient for discharge are maximized and the discharge successful.
 Be enthusiastic and willing to learn.
-Remember that nursing is about meeting the needs of our patients and we are the advocates that they depend on while in the hospital.
+Remember that nursing is about meeting the needs of our patients and we are the advocates who they depend on while in the hospital.
 Smile a lot, be prepared to work off-shifts or rotate shifts, and join a professional organization so that you have a network of support to call on.

 -Lorraine Bock DNP, CRNP, CEN is President of the Pennsylvania Coalition of Nurse Practitioners.